 Framework advertises that the 250GB expansion card SSD has up to 1000 MB/s read and 375 MB/s write speeds, while the 1TB drive has 1000 MB/s read and 1000 MB/s write speeds.

 The Framework Laptop's battery life is disappointing.
 It doesn't last long enough to get through a typical 8-hour workday of light productivity, and it's even shorter for video playback and intensive tasks like gaming.
 You'll have to plug it in for a quick charge at some point during the day.
 Framework promised an update that will improve battery life in the near future; we'll update the review when it's available.
+In the meantime, Framework has released a larger 61Wh battery that'll last a little longer.
 If you want a similar laptop with longer battery life, check out the Microsoft Surface Laptop 5 (2022).

 Borderlands 3 runs terribly on the Framework Laptop.
 The game is very choppy, even at the lowest graphical settings at 1080p.
 None of the configurations can run this game well.

-Civilization VI runs poorly on the Framework laptop.
+Civilization VI runs poorly.
 The average frame rate is too low at 1080p with high settings, even for a strategy game that doesn't require fast reaction times or precise aiming.
 However, you can get much smoother gameplay at low settings.
 The average turn time is decent, about the same as Intel's 11th Gen H-series CPUs.
 Upgrading to the Core i7-1280P won't improve the turn time by much.
 The Core i5-1240P will perform slightly worse, with a lower average frame rate and longer average turn time.

 The Framework Laptop's performance in CS:GO is mediocre.
 Although the average frame rate is good at high settings, the frametimes are very inconsistent, causing noticeable stutters.
 It runs much better at the lowest settings, but you'll still experience some choppiness.
 The Core i7-1280P will perform similarly, while the Core i5-1240P will perform slightly worse.

-Shadow of the Tomb Raider runs poorly on the Framework Laptop.
+Shadow of the Tomb Raider runs poorly.
 At 1080p, it's only playable at the lowest graphical settings, and even then, you'll likely experience some stutters, which isn't ideal in parts of the game that require aiming.
 The Core i7-1280P will perform similarly, while the Core i5-1240P will perform slightly worse.

 The Framework Laptop has okay thermal and noise handling.
 At idle, the keyboard is cool, and the fans are completely silent.
 However, the keyboard gets hot under load near the middle, above the letter Y, which can be uncomfortable.
 The fans are loud at full speed, but the noise isn't annoying as it's mainly the sound of heavy airflow, not a whining or high-pitched noise.

-The Framework Laptop's performance over time is excellent.
+The performance over time is excellent.
 Both the CPU and GPU get hot under load, but the temperatures are still within the normal operating range.
-The GPU's performance loss is extremely minimal and isn't noticeable.
-The CPU's performance loss is noticeable, but only in heavy, sustained workloads.
+The CPU's performance loss isn't significant but still noticeable.